Supernatural (Santana album): Background

 After Santana's record deal with Columbia Records came to an end in 1991, the band's two subsequent albums for Polydor/Island, Milagro (1992) and Sacred Fire: Live in South America (1993), failed to attract strong sales and chart positions.
-Founder member and guitarist Carlos Santana felt the label were not giving the band any "traction and acceleration".
-In October 1996, he met Island founder Chris Blackwell in New York City where he asked for his release.
+Founding member and guitarist Carlos Santana felt the label was not giving the band any "traction and acceleration".
+In October 1996, he met Island founder Chris Blackwell in New York City, where he asked for his release.
 Santana told Blackwell that he had "a masterpiece" album in him, but felt Island was not the right label for such plans.
-Blackwell subsequently travelled to Santana's home in Sausalito, California in an attempt to change the guitarist's mind, but Santana persisted and he was released from the label without paying compensation for the early termination.
+Blackwell subsequently travelled to Santana's home in Sausalito, California, in an attempt to change the guitarist's mind, but Santana persisted and he was released from the label without paying compensation for the early termination.

 Santana, along with band manager Greg DiGiovine and attorney John Branca, approached several labels, but they struggled to find one suitable and the guitarist recalled that some considered him too old.
 In 1995, he was invited to participate in a documentary about Arista founder Clive Davis, who first signed the band to Columbia in 1969.
 Santana, with encouragement from his wife, approached Davis about the possibility of signing with Arista.
-Eventually Santana, DiGiovine and Branca scored interest from three labels: Arista, EMI, and Tommy Boy; the three were most interested in EMI, however, as they were willing to pay as much as four times as much money than the others.
+Eventually Santana, DiGiovine and Branca scored interest from three labels: Arista, EMI, and Tommy Boy; the three were most interested in EMI, however, as it was willing to pay as much as four times as much money than the others.
 In early 1997, Santana entered the studio to start on Supernatural while the contract was being finalized, but he soon had second thoughts as he recognised Davis' ability to generate hit records.
 After the contract was scrapped in May 1997, Santana reconnected with Davis and later said he "Didn't rub it in my face.
 He said the company was still interested."
-However, Davis needed to see if the band were still a commercially viable attraction, so Santana invited him to attend the band's upcoming concert at Radio City Music Hall in July, which featured a new line-up of the group.
-Davis was impressed, and offered to sign the band.
+However, Davis needed to see if the band was still a commercially viable attraction, so Santana invited him to attend the band's upcoming concert at Radio City Music Hall in July, which featured a new line-up of the group.
+Davis was impressed and offered to sign the band.